-What prompted Elsie's sense of urgency to create a new Park District?
-The answers can be found in her book, published in 1996:
+What prompted her sense of urgency to create a new Park District?

-Elsie Stuhr's campaign to establish a park district in the Beaverton area garnered strong public support, and on the eve of the vote, optimism among backers of the initiative was high.
+Elsie's campaign to establish a park district in the Beaverton area garnered strong public support.
+On the eve of the vote, optimism among backers of the initiative was high.

 The next day, on March 4, 1955, voters approved the initiative.